Note: Immigration figures are actual percentages, while all other figures are six-month rolling averages

 More recently, the 2013 BSA found that London residence and friendships with migrants are strongly correlated with a view of migration as having a positive impact on Britain, both economically and culturally (Ford and Heath 2013).
 This suggests that much of the opposition to migration comes from general concerns about the country as a whole rather than from direct, negative experiences in people’s own communities.

 Evidence gaps and limitations

-In another example, the British Social Attitudes survey (BSA) sought to help its respondents to its special 2003 module on immigration by providing a definition of “immigrant” as “people who come to Britain to settle”.
+In another example, the British Social Attitudes survey (BSA) sought to help respondents in a special 2003 module on immigration by providing a definition of 'immigrant' as 'people who come to Britain to settle'.
 This conflicts with UN or the UK government definitions.
-Widely-reported UK statistics on immigration usually count a migrant as anyone who comes to Britain for at least 12 months - a much larger number of people than the group that the BSA explicitly defines as “immigrants”.
+Widely reported UK statistics on immigration usually count a migrant as anyone who comes to Britain for at least 12 months - a much larger number of people than the group that the BSA explicitly defines as 'immigrants'.